Divine Emotion

 Divine Emotion is the ninth studio album by American singer, songwriter, musician and record producer Narada Michael Walden (credited as Narada).
 It was released in 1988.
 The album includes the single "Divine Emotions", which reached number one on the US Dance Club Songs chart, number 21 on the Hot R&B/Hip-Hop Songs chart and number eight in the UK Singles Chart.
 Two other singles were released from the album: "Can't Get You Outta My Head" (UK No. 93) and "Wild Thing" (US R&B No. 97).

+Critical reception

+A review in pan-European magazine Music & Media stated that Narada's "solo efforts are well worth an equal glory.
+This set brims over with slick, beautifully textured soul and pop", noting that the album contains "silky ballads", "intimate mid-tempo songs" and "musculardance-floor pop".

 Track listing

-All tracks written by Narada Michael Walden and Jeffrey Cohen, except where noted.
+All tracks written by Narada Michael Walden and Jeffrey E. Cohen, except where noted.